Elite Trader Funding vs The Trading Pit

 Choosing Between Elite Trader Funding and The Trading Pit

 Both Elite Trader Funding and The Trading Pit are popular choices among prop traders, with The Trading Pit established since 2022.
-Elite Trader Funding has a lower entry cost starting from $80.
-The Trading Pit gives more drawdown room at 10%.
-Elite Trader Funding pays out Bi-weekly while The Trading Pit pays out Monthly.
+Elite Trader Funding offers a higher profit split at 90% compared to 80%.
+The Trading Pit has a lower entry cost starting from $99.
+The Trading Pit gives more drawdown room at 7%.
+Elite Trader Funding pays out Twice-weekly (Mon + Wed), 48h guarantee while The Trading Pit pays out Weekly/daily/bi-weekly by program.
 The best choice depends on your trading style, instrument preferences, and risk tolerance.

 Which is better for...